8 Ways a Busy Parent Became Organized Using Google Keep

 She often wished for a course that could equip newly married couples with guidelines on how to cope with added responsibilities after starting a family.
 There is a lot of advice from family and well-wishers.
 They generally have a huge list that says what should be done.
 But how?

 For both of them, like any other parents of small children, responsibilities had snowballed.
 Their to-do list swelled up.
 It felt like they had been snowed under with tons of never-ending chores to be done throughout the day.
-With an infant at home, they were constantly sleep deprived.
+With an infant at home, they were always sleep-deprived.

 Alisha started searching.
 She came across Google Keep while browsing the internet.
-After reading numerous articles on Google Keep, she started to make it work for her.
-It was fairly simple to use.
+After reading numerous articles on Google Keep, she began to make it work for her.
+It was simple to use.

 Getting Straight to the Point